millerjes37/nix-config/README.md

 1. Show a diff of your changes
 2. Offer to commit the changes with an auto-generated message
 3. Rebuild your configuration
+4. Run post-rebuild hooks (including window manager setup)
-4. Offer to push changes to the remote repository
+5. Offer to push changes to the remote repository

 ### Cross-Platform Support